Arduino ILI9341 Touchscreen Tutorial: XPT2046 Wiring, Graphics, Calibration & UI

-- What is the ILI9341 Display?
-(Overview of Features)
+- What is the ILI9341 TFT Display with XPT2046 Touch?

-- Displaying Images and Bitmaps on ILI9341
+- Displaying Bitmap Images on ILI9341

-- Troubleshooting ILI9341 + XPT2046
+- ILI9341 + XPT2046 Troubleshooting & Common Issues

 In this part, we will understand the basic features of the ILI9341 TFT display.
 This helps you know what you can do with it and why it is widely used in Arduino projects.
 The display is simple to connect, fast to update, and supports rich graphics.
 Once you know its features, it becomes easier to follow the rest of the tutorial.

-Display Resolution, Colors, and Interface
+ILI9341 Specifications: Resolution, Colors and SPI Interface

 The ILI9341 is a 2.4-inch or 2.8-inch TFT LCD module that supports a 240×320 pixel resolution.
 This is more than enough to show clear text, smooth shapes, icons, menus, and small images.
 The display uses a 16-bit color format (65K colors), which gives bright and sharp visuals.